imagewize/banner-container/README.md

 4. For all banner locations, you can add multiple banners with individual settings:
    - Choose device targeting (all devices, desktop only, or mobile only)
    - Enable or disable individual banners
-5. For header and footer banners, additional options include:
+5. For header, footer, and Blabber Footer Start banners, additional options include:
    - Choose alignment (left, center, or right) for each individual banner
+   - Set wrapper background color for enhanced styling
+6. For Blabber Footer Start banners, additional spacing options include:
+   - Set wrapper margin for outer spacing control
+   - Set wrapper padding for inner spacing control
-6. For content banners, additional options include:
+7. For content banners, additional options include:
    - Choose placement options (top, bottom, or after a specific paragraph)
    - Select which post types to display each banner on
-7. Save your settings
+8. Save your settings

 ## Banner Wrapper Classes